FTSE hits four-month high after ECB delivers bond-buying scheme

 “But on what terms will we see a sustained adjustment in the path of inflation?
 We have to see a response in the real economy.”

-British insurer RSA rose 3.3 percent to 466 pence after Credit Suisse raised its stance to “outperform” from “neutral” and pushed its target price to 525 pence from 450. ($1 = 0.8752 euros) (Editing by Catherine Evans/Ruth Pitchford)
+British insurer RSA rose 3.1 percent to 466 pence after Credit Suisse raised its stance to “outperform” from “neutral” and pushed its target price to 525 pence from 450.
+(Editing by Catherine Evans)